FAQs

 A restaurant partnership with local farms will be imperative to have the best local offerings for guests as well as support the local community.

-What are the financial implications for the county?
+What are the financial implications for the County?

 What measures will the project take to be environmentally sensitive?